-Uganda has a very strong culture heritage.
-Many regions in Uganda have kingdoms including Buganda, Busoga, Bunyoro and Toro.Ugandan are remarkable hospitable and hails from a diversity of rich cultures and life styles Each tribe has it’s own traditional dance ; The banyankole perform their Kitaguriro dance , the Banyoro have their Runyege , Acholi have the Bwila and Otole dances .
+Uganda has a very strong cultural heritage.
+Many regions in Uganda have kingdoms including Buganda, Busoga, Bunyoro and Toro.Ugandans are remarkablly hospitable and hail from a diversity of rich cultures and life styles Each tribe has it’s own traditional dance ; The banyankole perform their Kitagururo dance , the Banyoro have their Runyege , Acholi have the Bwora and Otole dances .
 The Alur people from the West Nile have the traditional Agwal dance ,Bagisu have the Imbalu dance during circumcission ceremonies.

 Information about cultural organizations in uganda, role and contributions.
 Uganda Cultural Safaris